 - Small is beautiful.
 One of the benefits of being small has been that we can focus on each resident, on their individual needs, and on creating a home life that benefits them.
 Each home has its own unique culture and is creating change in their particular neighborhood.

 - Endurance, a cultivated love, sheer grace, and a commitment to the value of these individuals are the sustenance of Warm Hearth.

 Copyright: Chris Kitahara

 Where We're Headed

-In the next five years, our commitment to the residents remains the same.
-They are the reason for Warm Hearth.
-But our focus is on a sustainable model that can be replicated in Armenia so that more individuals like our residents can be served outside of institutional settings.
-The model we strive for utilizes private local and international donations, self-generated income projects and public funds.
+Our focus and energy is on a sustainable model that can be replicated even further in Armenia so that more individuals like our residents can be served outside of institutional settings.
+The model we strive for utilizes Armenian government support, private, local and international donations, self-generated income projects and public funds.

-Individuals with disabilities are still often institutionalized, and stigmatized as dangerous, inhuman, and shameful.
-But the solution we have created in Warm Hearth group home breaks is working.
+Individuals with special needs are oftentimes still institutionalized, and stigmatized as dangerous, inhuman, and shameful.
+But the solution we have created in Warm Hearth group home is working.
 It breaks into what is otherwise a closed system.

 Warm Hearth interrupts the negative interlocking cycles of attitude and injustice by providing an inlet for hope and change on the individual, institutional and national level.

 We are grateful for the many of you who have walked with us since the beginning and for those of you who have joined us along the way.
 All of those involved in Warm Hearth have been ordinary people, joining their small hands, as it were, to create a welcoming place, a home, for our residents.